 Update: The Current State of Representation in the Industry

 Real estate laws are state-specific, and there are pockets with different statutes and practices.
 In some areas lawyers still close transactions, as an example.
 However, most of what follows describes the way the practice currently works in many states.

 Subagency simply isn't done much anymore.
 The listing broker isn't acting as an agent of the seller, and the buyer's not represented by someone with duties to the seller.
-Following are some of the variations of representation.
+The following are some of the variations of representation.

 Almost all states require some form of disclosure to the client or prospective client as to how you, as an agent, will be representing them in their real estate transaction.
 Be sure that you understand your state's rules and the various ways in which you can be the client's representative.
 Your duties and obligations to the client will vary significantly based on the type of representation to which you've contractually agreed.